 Begin irrigating in spring by watering every 2 or 3 weeks to a depth of 18 to 24 inches.
 This is one of those times where guessing isn’t good enough.
 I use my soil sampler, but you can use a trowel to gently dig down to the appropriate depth.
 If the soil isn’t moist, you need to figure out where the water is going and redirect it.
 Many times, hydrophobic soil will push water away.
 Watering more slowly can avoid this problem.

 Apricot pests and diseases

-Peach twig borer, Fuller rose beetle, San Jose scale, mites, and aphids are common apricot pests.
+Peach twig borers, Fuller rose beetles, San Jose scale, mites, and aphids are common apricot pests.
 Apricot is susceptible to Eutypa dieback, so pruning should only be done during summer, unlike other trees which are pruned during winter dormancy.
 Autumn and winter sprays of dormant oil, fixed copper, or Bordeaux mixture, as well as the use of sticky barriers, can help protect your apricot tree against other pests and diseases, such as brown rot, bacterial canker, shot hole disease, and crown gall.
-Despite these fungal diseases, it is better to avoid using sulfur on apricots.
+Despite these fungal diseases, do not use sulfur on apricots.

 A little space in your yard or on a balcony is all that is needed to start growing fresh apricots - give it a try!

 You can grow a surprising amount of food in your own yard.
 Ask me how!